jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 For the Alias ID initially mentioned in this tutorial you would obtain the following token class ID:

 `0x080e6284ef54774f66942ef48f0c98c6da6e5b4e3ed044e83bd8da43f5b01790cb0100000000`.

+Actually that token class ID is equal to the Foundry ID that will remain immutable regardless of the state changes of your Foundry.

 ## Define the Basic Output that will hold the initial batch of minted tokens